MoebiusSolutions/extension-scaffold/es-runtime/README.md

 To go to the next release you can use:

 ```
-npm version patch
+npm version minor
 ```

-Or to tag a specific version, say 1.0.8 use `npm version 1.0.8`
+Or to set a specific version, say 1.0.8 use `npm version 1.0.8`

 Normally, this would also create a `git tag`, but because `es-runtime` is nested one level down in our directory layout, `npm` skips the tagging part.